torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 threads in the cgroup and its descendants.
 All consumptions which aren't tied to a specific thread belong to the threaded domain cgroup.

-Because a threaded subtree is exempt from no internal process constraint, a threaded controller must be able to handle competition between threads in a non-leaf cgroup and its child cgroups.
+Because a threaded subtree is exempt from yes internal process constraint, a threaded controller must be able to handle competition between threads in a yesn-leaf cgroup and its child cgroups.
 Each threaded controller defines how such competitions are handled.

 [Un]populated Notification
 --------------------------

-Each non-root cgroup has a "cgroup.events" file which contains "populated" field indicating whether the cgroup's sub-hierarchy has live processes in it.
-Its value is 0 if there is no live process in the cgroup and its descendants; otherwise, 1.  poll and [id]notify events are triggered when the value changes.
+Each yesn-root cgroup has a "cgroup.events" file which contains "populated" field indicating whether the cgroup's sub-hierarchy has live processes in it.
+Its value is 0 if there is yes live process in the cgroup and its descendants; otherwise, 1.  poll and [id]yestify events are triggered when the value changes.
 This can be used, for example, to start a clean-up operation after all processes of a given sub-hierarchy have exited.
-The populated state updates and notifications are recursive.
+The populated state updates and yestifications are recursive.
 Consider the following sub-hierarchy where the numbers in the parentheses represent the numbers of processes in each cgroup::